-Literary Composition is a course designed to immerse upper division students in the rudiments of the English language within the specific context of written composition.
+This course is designed to immerse upper division students in the rudiments of the English language within the specific context of written composition.
 Over the course of the semester, students will read, analyze, and discuss a variety of literary genres with the expressed intention of composing a range of written responses to these works including the summary, précis, outline, and analytical essay.
 Some attention may also be given to the appropriate citation of source materials within an essay.
-Prerequisite: English I and II.
+Prerequisites: English I and II.
 First semester.